uwrit/leaf/docs/admin/concept/README.md

 ### Encounters
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_encounters.gif"/></p>

-Now that you're hopefully getting the hang of creating Concepts, let's finish by creating `Encounter` Concepts so users can query information by encounter types.
+Now that you're hopefully getting the hang of creating Concepts, let's finish by creating `Encounters` Concepts so users can query information by encounter types.

 Remember that the structure should look like this:
 ```